TwixmixyJanet/e-commerce-back-end/README.md

 ## Usage

-This is a content management app for employee tracking.
+This is an ecommerce backend project.
 If you would like to use this app follow the installation steps and curate it to your needs.
-If you would like to use this app, follow the steps under the description above and click the link at the top of this page.
+If you would like to use this app, follow the steps under the description 'How to' above and click the link at the top of this page.

 ## License